msillano/filters_dox/README.md

 # filters4Doxygen  ver 4.03
-Many projects requires a mix of file formats, so it is useful to use an uniform documentation tool not only for programmation languages, but also for extra file required by project.
+Many projects requires a mix of file formats, so it is useful to use an uniform documentation tool not only for programming languages, but also for extra files required by the project.
 Doxygen supports many languages, but it can be extended more.

 This addon allows .BAT, .SH, .RGX, .XML, .XHTML, .XSLT files documentation using Doxygen (http://www.doxygen.nl, ver.
 1.8.15)